ibexa/documentation-developer/docs/search/criteria_reference/order_company_associated_criterion.md

 ## Arguments

-- `value` - bool that represents whether the customer represents a business company
+- `value` - boolean that shows whether the customer represents a business company

 ## Example